ROH on HonorClub TV lineup: The card for tonight's HonorClub show - Pro Wrestling Dot Net

 The following matches are advertised for tonight’s ROH on HonorClub TV show.

-Powell’s POV: The show was taped in Milwaukee, Wisconsin at Panther Arena.
+Powell’s POV: The show was taped in Pittsburgh, Pennsylvania at Peterson Events Center.
 The weekly series streams Thursdays at 6CT/7ET via HonorClub.
 Dot Net contributor Sam Robinson’s written review will be available on Friday, along with his audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment